Beximus/SummerScholarshipNotes/SummerScholarshipProgressNotes.md

 		* Category (type of event)
 	* these search terms are based on the information/keywords used by the AAA events search webpage.
 Tomorrows workflow includes writing an email to the flightdec guys.
 Getting an OTP from gillian and trying to change the phone number for the uni alexa account once and for all.
 Building a skill that searches apis like the eventfinda one throug ask-cli, typescript etc (follow along tutorials)
 * ##### 21 Nov
 	* Today i'm stuck at home for at least a few hours (flat plumbing problems) so the plan is to follow along with the typescript tutorial and then send off the email once im clearer on how to structure a typescript skill.
 Typescript does appear to be the best way forward here.
+So yesterday didn't feel super productive however without a proper